Venturing Hills Equestrian Farm

 Rae is determined to make a future for herself in this sport, and to make a lasting impact on those that she guides along their ‘ride’.

-VHF is proud to introduce you to our competition coach Mimi Bilodeau.
+VHF is proud to introduce you to our coach Emilie Piche.